asynow02/GROMACS-code-for-Molecular-Dynamics-studies-project/README.md

 References:
 Code, along with all .mdp files used, was obtained from the GROMACS tutorial 1 - Lysozyme in Water, made by Dr Justin A. Lemkul http://www.mdtutorials.com/gmx/lysozyme/index.html

 Some parts were added and are not in the original code due to specific data required for analysis, such as hydrogen bonds data or Lennard-Jones and Coulombic energies data.
-To research additonal commands GROMACS software website was used https://manual.gromacs.org
+To research additonal commands GROMACS website was used https://manual.gromacs.org

 The only thing changed in md.mdp file was the time frame of the simulation from 1 ns to 100 ns and later for energy data, the energygrps were added.